BootUI

 How BootUI works

-BootUI is served by the host application at /bootui/, uses internal /bootui/api/** endpoints, and packages the Vue UI into the starter so consuming applications do not need Node.js or npm.
+BootUI is served by the host application at /bootui/, uses internal /bootui/api/** endpoints, and packages the Vue UI so consuming applications do not need Node.js or npm.
+The same console runs on Spring Boot 4 (servlet or WebFlux) and Quarkus, backed by a shared, framework-neutral engine that serves an identical REST contract on any of the three.

 It stays local by default: development-profile activation, loopback-only access, secret masking, read-only controls, and production-profile disablement.
 Some panels depend on optional Spring, Actuator, or development infrastructure.
 When data is unavailable, BootUI returns stable empty responses or shows an actionable empty state.